YueLi-0816/test/omnibrowser_local_deployment_manual.md

-## 3.3 database deployment
+## 3.3 Database deployment

-### step 1 - install MongoDB
+### step 1 - Install MongoDB

 `Official guide` of MongoDB installation is available at: <https://docs.mongodb.com/manual/administration/install-on-linux/>.
 Please select the appropriate version for your system.

 Installation using the `binary tar ball` is recommended to avoid using `sudo` and we suggest a thorough go-through of the following manual <https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu-tarball/>

-### step 2 - configure supervisord
+### step 2 - Configure supervisord

-the built-in Cache functions of MongoDB may usually trigger `Linux OOM-killer` which in turn kills the database process.
+The built-in Cache functions of MongoDB may usually trigger `Linux OOM-killer` which in turn kills the database process.
 To always have database running, we suggest using `supervisord` to run MongoDB as a run-process.
 `Supervisor` is a client/server system that allows its users to monitor and control a number of processes on UNIX-like operating systems.
 Learn more at: http://supervisord.org/.